ishaanjalan05/RAaid/docs/app-vision.md

 Message drafting:
 - RA should be able to type up their broadcast message.
 Automatically save for the RA to come back to it later.

-Communication channel selection
+Communication channel sending
-- RA should be able to select which communication channel they want to send the message to (email, GroupMe, text, etc).
+- RA should be able to send the message across all channels at once.

 # Example scenario